 Additionally, those who engage in a sex act performed in a public place such as a park may also be arrested and charged with lewd conduct in public.

 Minors acting as prostitutes will not be arrested or charged for the crime as they are considered victims.
 However, anyone accused of pimping or pandering a minor can be charged with human trafficking, will be required to register as a sex offender, and can face up to eight years in prison if the minor was under 16.

 What is the Punishment for Those Who Hire Prostitutes in California?

 The penalty for soliciting prostitution is usually the same as selling sexual services.
 However, if the prostitute was a minor, the defendant will likely also be charged with soliciting sex with a minor, which carries a lengthy prison term and mandatory registration as a sex offender under Megan’s Law.

 How to Beat a Solicitation or Prostitution Charge in California

-Fortunately, being charged with either of these crimes does not mean there is enough evidence to prove your guilt.
-In order to secure a conviction of solicitation or prostitution, the law states that the prosecution can prove the suspect 1) agreed to engage in sexual activity and 2) that there was some sort of act that moved towards the furtherance of such an agreement, such as the exchange of money.
-In other words, just negotiating the terms of a sexual encounter isn’t enough, one person must make an additional action towards paying or receiving money for a sexual activity.
+Fortunately, just being charged with either of these crimes does not mean there is enough evidence to prove your guilt.
+To secure a conviction of solicitation or prostitution, the law states that the prosecution can prove the suspect 1) agreed to engage in sexual activity and 2) that there was some sort of act that moved towards the furtherance of such an agreement, such as the exchange of money.
+In other words, just negotiating the terms of a sexual encounter isn’t enough, one person must take an additional action towards paying or receiving money for a sexual activity.